 Lots of water rescues occur under dangerous conditions, but some are just too difficult for humans to perform without risking serious injury or loss of life.

 A vehicle could become stranded in the fast-rising waters of a flash flood.
 Swift-moving rapids could sweep a distressed swimmer downstream.
 Ice might give way under a person's feet, plunging them into frigid water.
 Water rescue robots go where humans can't — and shouldn't.

-Pliant Energy Systems
+1. Pilant Energy Systems

 Pliant Energy’s most notable robotics entry is the amphibious Velox.
 Sporting an undulating propulsion system and more closely resembling some prehistoric vertebrate than a typical rescue robot, the Velox navigates terrain using silicone fins.

 Imbued with extreme maneuverability, it can swim through water, skate along ice and push through snow, all of which make it a good candidate to truck a rope or life preserver to someone who has fallen through thin ice and into dangerously cold water.

-Urban Search & Rescue Robots
+Search and Rescue Robots

-Location: Waltham, Mass.
+Location: Waltham, Maine

-As part of the DARPA challenge, Atlas was engineered to perform basic but potentially life-saving tasks in dangerous conditions: flipping switches, shutting off valves, opening doors, running power equipment all thanks to design components like lightweight hydraulics and 3D-printed appendages.
+As part of the DARPA challenge, Atlas was engineered to perform basic but potentially life-saving tasks in dangerous conditions: flipping switches, shutting off valves, opening doors and running power equipment all thanks to design components like lightweight hydraulics and 3D-printed appendages.

 Earthquake and Fire Robots